“You may not realize it when it happens, but a kick in the teeth may be the best thing in the world for you.” -Walt Disney

-Years later, and there are countless virtually simulated NBA matchups online, with some racking up hundreds of thousands of views.
+Now, as leagues continue to debate when they’ll return to live events, and if anyone will be there in person to watch, virtual sports viewership is skyrocketing.
+The NBA2K League is in full swing, with upwards of 8-10 virtual teams playing nightly, their games broadcast in primetime on Twitch and YouTube Gaming channels.
 And other sports leagues have taken notice as well.
 In early April, NASCAR, IndyCar, and F1 Racing all unveiled live “virtual” racing events that were broadcast on national television.
 During these events, professional racers climbed behind the wheel via computers in their own homes, and raced each other in simulated events taking place on virtual copies of real-life tracks.

-Think about how incredible this is…these events were nothing more than pixels on a screen generated by a computer, yet they had announcers, commercials, sponsors, and even live renditions of the National Anthem – all the things you’d expect from an in-person sporting event.
-Yet not a single athlete, employee, or spectator had to leave the comfort of their living room.
+Think about how incredible this is…these events are nothing more than pixels on a screen generated by a computer, yet they have announcers, commercials, sponsors, and even live renditions of the National Anthem – all the things you’d expect from an in-person sporting event.
+Yet not a single athlete, employee, or spectator has to leave the comfort of their living room.

-Which again causes us to think – if consumers are adopting the habit of engaging in virtual sporting events, will they ever return to spending hundreds or even thousands of dollars on attending the real thing?
-I hope leagues everywhere has this question top of mind as they debate what to do next.
-I would go as far as to suggest there will be a virtual sport in the Olympics within the next two decades.
+Which again causes us to think – if consumers are adopting the habit of watching virtual sporting events, will they ever return to spending hundreds or even thousands of dollars on attending the real thing?
+I hope leagues everywhere have this question top of mind as they debate what to do next.

 Gyms & Fitness Centers